nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.objects
 ```
-A dictionary of Instances that make up the Icon.
+A dictionary of instances that make up the icon.